What is a Jumbo Home Loan?

 • Closing: Upon receiving a "cleared-to-close" from underwriting, you'll proceed to the closing.
 This involves signing the necessary documents, including the Promissory Note, Mortgage and Deed as well as any lender specific documents.

 In the pursuit of purchasing high-value property, it's vital to understand Jumbo home loans.
 By grasping the differences between conventional loans and Jumbo loans, fulfilling eligibility requirements, and maneuvering through the application process, you can set yourself up for success in acquiring the dream home you've always wanted.
-If you're looking for a Jumbo mortgage broker, be sure to contact Onshore Mortgage, LLC. to learn more about the process and how to qualify.
+If you're looking for competative interest rates on your Jumbo mortgage be sure to contact Onshore Mortgage, LLC. to learn more about the process and how to qualify.

 *Credit and income restrictions do apply.
 Please visit our Disclosures page for a detailed breakdown of all loan types.